 It should follow a line just above your ear, about 3/4 inch above your eyebrows, and around the bump at the back of your head.

-Take the measurement in centimetres (cm) and repeat this three times for the most accurate sizing and to avoid any wrong measurements.
+Take the measurement in centimeters (cm) and repeat this three times for the most accurate sizing and to avoid any wrong measurements.

 If you are between two sizes, round up to the larger size, or ideally try on helmets in both to determine which one gives the most snug fitting.
 It is worth noting that the fit should be snug, as there will be a little give once the helmet is worn for a few times.